Top Ten Money Tips for Women

 For many people, money is an emotionally charged issue.
 It may represent power, or love, or control, especially in relationships.
 Our beliefs about money and our emotional attachments to it strongly influence the way we spend and handle money.

 If you aren't where you should be financially, examine what drives you emotionally when it comes to money and try to figure out the psychological stumbling blocks that keep you from becoming financially independent.
-Here are ten of the most important things women can do for themselves and their financial future:

 - Don't rely on someone else, like a husband or boyfriend, for your financial security.
 Educate yourself about money management and investing.